 Verification Review Process

-If the verification process indicates that a carrier failed to meet a milestone, the carrier may be subject to increased reporting obligations and support reductions, as outlined in 47 CFR § 54.320(d).
+If the verification review concludes that a carrier failed to meet a deployment milestone, the carrier may be subject to increased reporting obligations and support reductions, as outlined in 47 CFR Section 54.320(d).

 Please contact HC Verifications at HCVerifications@usac.org for further assistance.